 - Any physical or electronic records or documents relevant to your complaint, such as rental or mortgage applications, loan documents, or truth-in-housing disclosures

-Although the Fair Housing Act prohibits retaliation against claimants and those assisting them, you shouldn’t put yourself in physical danger or exacerbate your risk of losing housing in gathering documentation.
-If your complaint is accepted, it’ll be investigated by professionals trained to collect and corroborate relevant records and information.
+The Fair Housing Act prohibits retaliation against claimants and those assisting them.
+But when gathering documentation, you shouldn’t put yourself in physical danger or increase your risk of losing housing.

 2. File Your Complaint

-You’re now ready to file your complaint through your regional FHEO office.
+You’re now ready to file your complaint through your regional fair housing office.
 This part of the process involves several possible steps:

 - Intake Interview.
-Upon receiving notice of your complaint, the FHEO conducts an initial interview to determine whether a basis exists to file a housing discrimination complaint.
-Refer to the background information and supporting documentation you gathered previously.
+Upon receiving notice of your complaint, the fair housing office conducts an initial interview to determine whether you have a legally legitimate discrimination complaint.

 - Complaint Drafting.
-If the FHEO concludes that a basis exists to file a complaint, FHEO staff may draft the complaint for your review and signature.
-The FHEO then notifies all parties to the complaint, including those accused of discrimination, of the complaint’s filing.
+If the office concludes there was discrimination, a staff member may draft the complaint for you to review and sign.
+They then notify all parties to the complaint, including those accused of discrimination, of the complaint’s filing.

 - Outside Referral.
-Depending on the nature of your complaint, the FHEO may conclude your complaint constitutes a violation of state or local housing laws and refer the matter to a state or local agency in HUD’s Fair Housing Assistance Program.
-In this case, you won’t work with the FHEO investigators but with staff from the applicable partner’s office.
-Don’t take this as a setback — it could actually be a boon to work with a smaller agency that thoroughly understands your area’s housing market.
+If investigators conclude there was a violation of state or local laws, HUD may refer you to a state or local fair housing office.
+If so, you’ll work with staff from that office instead.
+Don’t take it as a setback.
+It could help your case to work with a smaller agency that understands your area’s housing market.

-If you believe you’re at risk of losing housing due to the alleged discrimination or retaliation for your complaint, make this clear as early as possible during the process.
+If you believe you’re at risk of losing housing due to the alleged discrimination or retaliation for your complaint, make this clear as early as possible.
 HUD may be in a position to intervene or provide housing assistance before its investigation concludes.

-If FHEO determines your complaint has merit and accepts the filing or refers your complaint, the next step is a thorough investigation of the allegations.
-If FHEO remains responsible for the investigation, it will assign one or more investigators and notify the parties named in the complaint.
+If HUD remains responsible for the investigation, it will assign one or more investigators and notify the parties named in the complaint.
 It will then take some or all the following investigative steps:

 - Interviewing you and any other alleged victims of discrimination